Alaska Car Insurance

-Alaska is the largest state in the country and, because of its remote and rugged climate, operating a vehicle here is much different for those accustomed to driving in the lower 48.
+Alaska is the largest state in the country and because of its remote and rugged climate, operating a vehicle here is much different for those accustomed to driving in the lower 48.
 Because roads only run to a relatively small portion of the state, much of Alaska is only accessible by plane or boat (like its capital, Juneau).
-For those who do drive the Alaska Highway or journey through Denali National Park, you have to have car insurance.
+For those who do drive the Alaska Highway or journey through Denali National Park, you have to have car insurance in Alaska.
 Fortunately, it only takes a few minutes to get an Alaska auto insurance quote with GEICO.

 Before you may drive legally in Alaska, you must prove financial responsibility.
 The easiest way to do this is to buy car insurance.
 You must carry your AK car insurance card in your car at all times.

 Registration and Insurance Exceptions for Alaska drivers